Capital Fund Sources

 General Obligation Bonds (GO Bonds) – With voter approval, the City borrows money for specific improvements by selling general obligation (G.O.) bonds.
 G.O. bonds are debt secured by the full faith and credit of the City, and are presented to voters for approval every two years through questions on the general election ballot.
 This is a flexible fund source that allows the City to maintain some of its highest priority capital assets and programs, particularly those that aren’t eligible for any other fund source.
-The next G.O. bond referendum will occur in November 2018.
-Learn more about the previous and upcoming ballot questions by clicking here.
+Learn more about the GO Bonds issues process by clicking here.

 General Funds – Revenue received from various payments to the City, such as property taxes and sale of property.
 General Funds are mostly used for the operating budget, but Finance allocates a certain amount for PAYGO capital each year.

 General Funds (HUR) – Formerly known as Motor Vehicle Revenue (MVR).
 These funds are State Highway User Revenues allocated by formula.
 These state funds are restricted to eligible uses, such as transportation projects.

 MDOT County Transportation Revenue Bonds – Bonds issued by the Maryland Department of Transportation to be repaid with future General Fund Highway User Revenue.

 State Funds – Includes Open Space funds, Waterway Improvement Funds and Economic Development Loans.

 Federal Funds – Loans and grants from the Federal Government including CDBG, highway funding and transportation enhancement grants.